patwat/python-unitex/README.md

-# Unitex binding for Python
+# Unitex bindings for Python

 This package provides access to the Unitex C++ Library.

 ## Main features

 * Unitex as a library
-* Linguistic resources persistence
+* Persistence of linguistic resources
 * File virtualization

 ## Installation

-The library has been tested on MacOSX (with Python from the [MacPorts](https://www.macports.org/) project) and Linux ([Debian](https://www.debian.org/)) for the versions 2.7 and 3.5 of Python.
+The library has been tested on MacOSX (with Python from the [MacPorts](https://www.macports.org/) project) and Linux ([Debian](https://www.debian.org/)) for versions 2.7 and 3.5 of Python.
 The installation requires the Python header files and the `setuptools` module.
 If you plan to use the configuration system, you will also need the `yaml` module.

 ```bash
 # Run as root